Cross-Examination Techniques & Sample Cross-Examination Questions

 About the Authors:

-Michael Waddington is a criminal defense lawyer who has successfully defended cases in courtrooms around the world, including Japan, South Korea, Germany, Iraq, Bahrain, Italy, England, and across the United States.
-He has been involved in some of the highest-profile court-martial cases resulting from the “War on Terror” to the “War on Sexual Assault,” and has been reported on and quoted by hundreds of major media sources worldwide.
+Michael Waddington is a criminal defense lawyer who has successfully defended cases in courtrooms worldwide, including Japan, South Korea, Germany, Iraq, Bahrain, Italy, England, and the United States.
+He has been involved in some of the highest-profile court-martial cases resulting from the “War on Terror” to the “War on Sexual Assault” and has been reported on and quoted by hundreds of major media sources worldwide.

-Mr. Waddington is the author is the book Kick-Ass Closings: A Guide to Giving the Best Closing Argument of Your Life.
-He is co-author of the book, Pattern Cross-Examination for Sexual Assault Cases: A Trial Strategy & Resource Guide, published by the National Association of Criminal Defense Lawyers (NACDL).
-He also authored the Amazon bestseller, The Art of Trial Warfare: Winning at Trial Using Sun Tzu’s The Art of War.
+Mr. Waddington is the author of Kick-Ass Closings: A Guide to Giving the Best Closing Argument of Your Life.
+He is also co-author of Pattern Cross-Examination for Sexual Assault Cases: A Trial Strategy & Resource Guide, published by the National Association of Criminal Defense Lawyers (NACDL).
+He also authored the Amazon bestseller The Art of Trial Warfare: Winning at Trial Using Sun Tzu’s The Art of War.

 Since 2013, Mr. Waddington has been an annual contributor to the American Bar Association’s publication, The State of Criminal Justice.
 He is a Life Member of the NACDL and a Fellow of the American Board of Criminal Lawyers (ABCL).